Multinomial Logistic Regression

 • Generalized \(R^2\) remains the same

 There are some inherent differences though between binary and nominal logistic regression.
-A lot of the diagnostics cannot be calculated for nominal logistic regression.
+A lot of the diagnostics cannot be calculated for multinomial logistic regression.
 ROC curves and residuals cannot typically be calculated because there is actually more than one logistic regression occurring.

 Predicted probabilities are actually for each category though.
 Let’s see how we can get predicted probabilities from each of our softwares!